MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-protection-powershell.md

   If your organization is on-premises Exchange, and you have Exchange Enterprise CAL with Services licenses for EOP, your EOP PowerShell connection instructions are the same as Exchange Online PowerShell.
 Use the Exchange Online PowerShell connection instructions in [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md) instead of the instructions in this article.

-- The requirements for installing and using the Exchange Online PowerShell module are described in [Install and maintain the Exchange Online PowerShell module](exchange-online-powershell-v2.md#install-and-maintain-the-exchange-online-powershell-module).
+- The requirements for installing and using the module are described in [Install and maintain the Exchange Online PowerShell module](exchange-online-powershell-v2.md#install-and-maintain-the-exchange-online-powershell-module).
 The rest of the instructions in the article assume that you've already installed the module.

 - After you connect, the cmdlets and parameters that you have or don't have access to is controlled by role-based access control (RBAC).
 For more information, see [Permissions in standalone EOP](/microsoft-365/security/office-365-security/feature-permissions-in-eop).